 - A staging area (which can have an E/R or relationally designed 3NF design or flat file format), which cannot be accessed by an end-user of the data warehouse bus (Presentation Layer) .

--The Data Warehouse Bus itself which includes several atomic data marts, several aggregated data marts and a personal data mart but no single or centralized data warehouse component.
+-The Data Warehouse Bus itself which includes several atomic data marts, several aggregated data marts and a personal

 The Data Warehouse Bus: